kg-construct/kg-metadata/README.md

 # kg-metadata
-Specification of the KG metadata
+A  metadata profile for Knowledge Graphs.